adamgian/minify-selectors/README.md

 # minify-selectors

-Post-processor that minifies classes and IDs selector names in CSS, HTML and Javascript files.
+Post-processor that minifies classes and IDs selector names in CSS, HTML, Javascript and SVG files.
 Each unique selector, and any subsequent occurances elsewhere, is converted into an ultracompact one.

 Enhance your front-end assets and build optimisations pipeline — wring even more out from your already minified and optimised payload sizes.
 Additionally, can offer a certain degree of obfuscation to your code.